0xsakthi/Python-Problems-For-Begginers/README.md

 3) find the leap year of given year?
 4) Write a program to display sum of digits of a number

+## String-Operations

+1) Program to display the number of vowels and consonants in the given string?
+2)